adobe/franklin-sidekick-library/README.md

 ## How to use the Sidekick Library?

-The sidekick library is an application hosted on `hlx.live` that customers can add to their sidekick config at `tools/sidekick/config.json`.
+The sidekick library is an application hosted on `hlx.live` that customers can add to their sidekick config file at `tools/sidekick/config.json`.

 ```json
 {